Ray Combs: Family Feud

+In one of his last episodes as he was calling for the Bullseye board down from the ceiling, he reportedly said "Oh, how I wish it would land on me now."

 Other appearances

-Combs also made an appearance for the World Wrestling Federation as a guest ring announcer at WrestleMania VIII, where he amused the capacity crowd at Indianapolis' Hoosier Dome by lashing into the team of the Nasty Boys, The Mountie, and Repo Man with various scathing insults before being ultimately chased out of the ring.
+Combs also made an appearance for the World Wrestling Federation (WWF) as a guest ring announcer at WrestleMania VIII, where he amused the capacity crowd at Indianapolis' Hoosier Dome by lashing into the team of the Nasty Boys, The Mountie, and Repo Man with various scathing insults before being ultimately chased out of the ring.
 He later served as a guest commentator alongside Vince McMahon and Bobby Heenan at Survivor Series 1993 in a match of the Hart Family against Shawn Michaels and his Knights.

 In addition to these two appearances, he appeared in various WWF/WBF celebrity editions of Family Feud.
 Heenan and Combs also struck up a friendship, which Heenan recounted in his autobiography, noting that he believed Combs felt pigeonholed by being a game-show host.

 Combs portrayed himself in episodes of In Living Color and 227 in Family Feud sketches and made an appearance on the TNN television series The Statler Brothers Show, where he did a stand-up comedy routine.
 In October 1993, a Family Feud video game featuring Combs's likeness was released for both the Super NES and the Sega Genesis.

 Combs was master of ceremonies of the annual StarGaze charity events produced by Jim Kelly from 1993 to 1995.

 Personal life

 In July 1994, Combs was involved in a serious car accident along the SR 134 portion of the Ventura Freeway.
 He sustained an injury in one of his spinal discs, leaving him in severe and continuous pain.
 Combs also struggled with financial problems after the failure of two of his comedy clubs (Caddy Combs and the Cincinnati Comedy Connection) and his home in Hamilton, Ohio, went into foreclosure.
 In September 1995, he separated from Debbie, his wife of 18 years (with whom he had six children).
 The couple attempted to reconcile, but later refiled for divorce.
+It was never finalized.

 Combs made several attempts to resurrect his television career.
 He taped a pilot for a talk show called The Ray Combs Show, but it was ultimately not picked up.
-Combs also hosted Family Challenge on The Family Channel from 1995–96, and made a number of appearances on the Game Show Network.
+Combs also hosted Family Challenge on The Family Channel from 1995 to 1996, and made a number of appearances on the Game Show Network.